G. Cullen Thomas

-George Cullen Thomas (August 21, 1890 – January 11, 1973) was an American football, basketball, and baseball player and coach.
-He served as the head baseball coach at Butler University in Indianapolis, Indiana from 1910 to 1919.
-He also served as Butler's head football coach from 1912 to 1918 and as men's basketball coach during the 1912–13 season.
+George Cullen Thomas (August 21, 1890 – January 11, 1973) was an American college football, college basketball, and college baseball player and coach.
+He served as the head baseball coach at Butler University in Indianapolis from 1910 to 1919.
+He was also Butler's head football coach from 1912 to 1918 and head basketball coach during the 1912–13 season.
 Thomas was a charter member of Butler's Athletics Hall of Fame.
+Thomas also participated in track and field at Butler.

 Thomas died on January 11, 1973, at Eitel Hospital in Minneapolis, Minnesota.